beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 For arithmetic, here is the rule: do all the multiplications and divisions _before_ any additions and subtractions.

+So: $1+2\times3=7$

 We'll revisit order of operations as we continue on.

 In Python, we can just use the operators `+`, `-`, `*`, and `/` for addition, subtraction, multiplication, and division, respectively.

+## Negative numbers

+I'm not going to talk much about these here, but negative numbers are numbers less than 0, and they're indicated by a minus sign in front of the number. $-7$ means "$7$ less than zero".

+And I _know_ that's a crazy concept.
+Like how can you have $-12$ apples on the table?
+It doesn't seem particularly rooted in reality.

+But a closer to home example might be me saying, "I owe you $-35!" which means, in effect, _you_ owe _me_ $35!

+Remember some simple rules:

+If you multiply a negative number by a negative number, the result is positive.

+$-3\times-7=21$

+If you multiply a negative number by a positive number, the result is negative.

+$-3\times7=-21$

+If you add a negative number to a positive number, it's just like subtracting the negative number from the positive number:

+$-7+100=93$

+or, equivalently:

+$100+(-7)=100-7=93$

 ## The Power of Exponents